dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 can define the extent of your goals in totality, then they are not great enough to compel you onwards along the Hero's journey.
-It must be something seemingly insurmountable that you will master because you must overcome it, not because you understand it or are capable of deconstructing it.
+It must be something seemingly insurmountable that you will master because you must overcome it, not because you understand it or are yet capable of deconstructing it.
 This is the true path to awakening and
-self-actualization: it is indeed *not* medication, IMO, though that may help some to numb their pain.
+self-actualization: it is indeed *not* medication, IMO, though that may help some to numb their pain, from which their circumstances might change enough to enable change...
 Yet, isn't there a purpose to pain?
 It's a signal like no other, and it's there for a reason.

-What compels people towards rending the insuperable into some short list of a dozen feats, despite all the doubts, the pains and your ensuing fears?
+What compels people towards rending the insuperable into some short list of a dozen herculean feats, despite all the doubts, the pains and your ensuing fears?
+What is that heroic version of ourselves towards which we orient ourselves upwards?
+Is there a single such version?
 It's some miraculously twisted rewards systems whose shape and configuration are the result of slow and steady precipitation of life experience.
-This is not unlike the stalagtites and stalagmites of caves, whose shapes can change but are all but set, diffeomorphically, once they start forming.
-Freudian ideas are all about the shape of the psyche's earliest kernel: how initial experience, especially before the conscious mind can adequately recognize or model behaviors, sets in motion developmental dynamics that have a greater effect on *change* the mind than most life developments could ever have.
+This is not unlike the stalagtites and stalagmites of caves, whose shapes can change but whose range of potential change are all but set, *diffeomorphically* once they start forming.
+Freudian ideas are all about the shape of the psyche's earliest kernel: how initial experience, especially before the conscious mind can adequately recognize or model behaviors, sets in motion developmental dynamics that have a greater effect on *change* the mind than most later life developments could ever have.
 Freud's ideas were about building a dictionary-like taxonomy of nascent psychological developmental progressions that would allow the therapist to *classify* the patient's current perspectives and developmental potential in terms of the past.
+Yet, why must our flexibility for psychological change be petrified in any way by the past?

 >  The best way to conceptualize the difference between Freud's ideas
 >  and Jung's: Freud was obsessed with beginnings, Jung wanted to